 Dogs in Motion

 This book explores the locomotion of dogs in a highly scientific yet easily accessible manner.
 An innovative illustrative style brings the dog anatomy to life and makes clear the way in which the skeleton, the muscles and locomotion fit together.
 Based on the results of the largest-scale study on the subject ever carried out, an experiment which involved over 300 dogs and 32 different breeds, the book delivers completely new insights into the motion sequences performed by dogs.
-The accompanying DVD features over 400 movies, X-Ray movies and 3D animations and demonstrates both the variety and uniformity of dog locomotion with unparalleled precision and clarity.
+The enclosed book code gives you access to the more than 400 films, X-ray films, and 3D animations that show canine locomotion with unparalleled accuracy and clarity.

 Dogs in Motion

 22 × 28 cm, 208 pages with 25 pictures und 134 illustrations.

 Preface by Prof. Dr. Peter Friedrich, President of the German Kennel Club

 Dog lovers often have a high level of specialist knowledge and very clear ideals.
 As a result, they sometimes tend to regard dogs almost as a puzzle solved.
 Reams and reams of breed standards, commentaries, photographic works, club rules and text books would appear to back up this claim.

 Does that mean, though, that we can afford to dispense with the virtue of openness, that quality which makes it possible to challenge, think through, learn and relearn everything there is to know about dogs?
 Or do we need, over and over again, new questions, materials and findings to spark productive discussion, make the acquisition of new knowledge a pleasure and expand the factual basis which feeds our actions and increases our competence?